Thymus Gland Definition

 The thymus is a soft organ located behind the breastbone and between the lungs.
 In relation to the organs in the human body, the thymus is a two-lobed structure that lies almost on top of the heart and traces up along the trachea.
 The thymus gland is more or less triangular in shape and has two lobes that are encased in a fibrous exterior.

 Its thymic lobes are an opaque pink, and the most superficial layer is named the cortex.
 When the thymus is sliced for a histology study, it will reveal a deeper layer called the medulla.
 If the human chest were divided into four regions, the thymus would be located right in the center of the upper quadrants with both clavicles beside it.

 Thymus Gland Anatomy

-The thymus gland is active in childhood and reaches it maximum weight of around one ounce during puberty.
+The thymus gland is active in childhood and reaches its maximum weight of around one ounce during puberty.
 However, after reaching this pinnacle, the thymus will become less and less active.
-This decline in activity will correspond to a decrease in size as well, until the thymus tissue is almost completely replaced by fat.
+This decline in activity will correspond to a decrease in size as well until the thymus tissue is almost completely replaced by fat.
 This shrinking will take place after puberty and into adulthood.